bangle-io/bangle-editor/core/api.md

 :bulb: _Bangle's API will **always** export a higher order function which then returns a Command, which means it will not export a Command directly.
 It is designed this way to allow for configurability and to keep the command params predictable --_ `(config) => (state, dispatch, view) => boolean`.

-Please read {{global.link.EditorOperationsGuide}} guide for more details.
+Please read {{global.link.EditorOperationsGuide}} for more details.

 ## QueryCommand